Magda-ch/hello-world/README.md

 # hello-world
-I learn how to make repository
+I learn how to make a repository